-Situated along the mighty Columbia River, with the majestic Cascade Mountains for a backdrop, Clark County offers a mix of urban areas, historic landmarks, and forests that everyone can enjoy.
+Situated along the mighty Columbia River with the majestic Cascade Range as a backdrop, Clark County offers a mix of urban areas, historic landmarks and forests everyone can enjoy.
 The county has many urban and rural parks and natural areas for outdoor activities.

 Planning a visit to Clark County?
-The Visit Vancouver USA website provides information on many things to see and do.
+The Visit Vancouver USA website provides information about things to see and do.

 - Clark County 70-mile scenic drive (PDF)

 The tour loops through Battle Ground, Yacolt, La Center and Ridgefield.
-Parks along the route include Lucia Falls, Moulton Falls, Whipple Creek, and Daybreak.
-Historic sites include the Henry Heisen House, the Cedar Creek Grist Mill, Allen House, and Cathlapotle Plankhouse.
+Parks along the route include Lucia Falls, Moulton Falls, Whipple Creek and Daybreak.
+Historic sites include the Henry Heisen House, Cedar Creek Grist Mill, Allen House and Cathlapotle Plankhouse.